 St. Stephen’s Cathedral

-The Cathedral has fine looking roof tiles.
-It stands tall and inside there was an exhibition being held.
+The cathedral has fine-looking roof tiles.
+It stands tall, and inside there was an exhibition being held.
 St. Stephen’s Cathedral is often called “Wiener Steff” (Little Stephen in Viennese).
-The church overlooks Stephansplatz ( Stephens Square).
+The church overlooks Stephansplatz (Stephens Square).
 St. Stephen’s can be found in the heart of Vienna.
 The Pummerin is the largest bell of the cathedral.
 It weighs 20 tons.
-It happens to be the second biggest free running bell in the world after St. Peters bell in Cologne, Germany.
-St Stephens was first constructed in 1147 in the gothic design and later under the Habsburg reign it was extended using the Romanesque design elements.
-Like most churches in Europe it’s free to enter.
+It happens to be the second biggest free-running bell in the world after St. Peter’s bell in Cologne, Germany.
+St. Stephens was first constructed in 1147 in gothic design, and later, under the Habsburg reign, it was extended using Romanesque design elements.
+Like most churches in Europe, it’s free to enter.

 Address:Stephansplatz 3, 1010 Wien, Austria